oddbird/css-sandbox/src/sasslike/mixins-functions.md

       Document potential built-in keyframes mixin
   - time: 2023-09-13T10:03:41+02:00
     log: Provide acknowledgments
+  - time: 2023-12-01T14:40:11-07:00
+    log: >
+      Updates to parameter syntax and variable scope
 ---

+## Author

+Miriam Suzanne

+(Based heavily on a custom-function proposal by Tab Atkins)

+## Intro

 Over the years,
 many features from Sass and other